cmdmnt/commandment/doc/guides/user/preface.rst

   enabling the MDM Vendor option.
 You can then use this account to sign push certificate requests.
 - Have an MDM vendor, or someone with that account sign the CSR for you. `mdmcert.download <https://mdmcert.download>`_ is one such service.
 - Server.app

 .. rubric:: Footnotes

-.. [#f1] `Push Notification Guide <https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1>`_.
+.. [#f1] `Push Notification Developer Guide <https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1>`_.